theowecker/theowecker/README.md

 - 👋 Hi, I’m @theowecker...
-This Github is relatively new and still needs updating, clarification, and clean-ification (bear with me)
+This Github and its repos still needs updating, clarification, and clean-ification
-- 👀 I’m interested in ... physics, Python development, data science, original research on machine learning, finding better ways to do things, building automation into boring things
+- 👀 I’m interested in ... physics, Python development, data science, original research on machine learning, finding better ways to do things, building automation into boring things, Ruby/ROR developing of large scale applications
 - 🌱 I’m currently learning ...
-ROR, machine learning applications forever, more Django and Vue.js, AWS infrastructure/Machine Learning cert.
+ROR, machine learning applications forever, Django and Vue.js implementations
 - 💞️ I’m looking to collaborate on ... open source software, data projects, physics
 - 📫 How to reach me ... email me at theo@theowecker.com